influxdata/docs-v2/content/influxdb/v2.4/admin/internals/tsi/rebuild-index.md

 ---

 In some cases, it may be necessary to flush and rebuild the TSI index.
-For example, purging corrupt index files or removing indexed data that may be out of date.
+For example, purging corrupt index files or removing outdated indexed data.

 To rebuild your InfluxDB TSI index: